oslabs-beta/zoic/README.md

 ### Zoic Developer Tool

 The Zoic Developer Tool allows developers to monitor cache metrics in real time.
+The easiest to get it is to [add it from the Chrome Web Store.](https://chrome.google.com/webstore/detail/zoic-dev-tools/cnoohkfilnjedjeamhmpokfgaadgkgcl)
-Checkout the [Zoic Developer Tool README](./zoic_dev_tool/README.md/) for installation and configuration details.
+Checkout the [Zoic Developer Tool README](./zoic_dev_tool/README.md/) for more details.

 ## <a name="get-started"></a>Getting Started